tomwolfe/metamorphic-core/docs/workflows/markdown_automation.md

     - Automated task selection

     Instead, your goal is to:
     1. Generate *clear, detailed instructions* that a *human developer* can follow to implement the required changes.
+Think step by step and break down tasks into small pieces, so the human doesn't have to use the tools by themselves.
+Always generate instructions with the least amount of high order functions, and aim to reduce lines of code and improve documentation.
+If the line of code is over 80 characters, it is important to cut it into half to prevent problems.
     2. Generate code snippets that the human developer can then copy and paste into the appropriate files.
+When generating code snippets, add line numbers with comments so there are reference points if errors occur and need to be tested, and to reduce time to resolve problems.
+If injecting code, add notes above it in documentation for ease of review.
+    3. For all generated code, ensure that there are no methods that would have security issues and make sure the results cannot be spoofed or changed.
+The code must have ethical integrity and there is no ability for a breach.
-    3. For test generation, create a function stub that the developer can fill.
+    4. For test generation, create a function stub that the developer can fill.
+For all tests, ensure there is test success rate.
+All tests should account for edge cases.
+Provide testing output to guarantee compliance.
+  5. Ensure that all changes, and new generated output meets ethical standards for our project.
+Ensure that high transparency is kept, so that it is clear for others.
+If there are areas for safety issues, be sure to call that out to the developer and require them to fix it.

     Remember, the human developer will then:
     - Run the code